skelpo/UserManager/README.md

 The Skelpo User Service is an application micro-service written using Swift and Vapor, a server side Swift framework.
 This micro-service can be integrated into most applications to handle the app's users and authentication.
 It is designed to be easily customizable, whether that is adding additional data points to the user, getting more data with the authentication payload, or creating more routes.

+Please note: This is not a project that you should just use _out-of-the-box_.
+Rather it should serve as a template in your own custom micro-service infrastructure.
+You may be able to use the service _as is_ for your project, but by no means expect it to cover everything you want by default.

 ## Getting Started

 ### MySQL